4Subsea/drio-python/docs/basic_usage.rst

 Basic Usage
 ###########
-``datareservoirio`` library comes with a ``Client`` class, which exposes all relevant functionality required to upload and retrieve data from the 4Subsea data reservoir.
+``datareservoirio`` library comes with a ``Client`` class, which exposes all relevant functionality required to upload and retrieve data from DataReservoir.io.

 The basic usage *workflow* is